-There's a powerful set of File Management features accessible by selecting the Manage Files control panel on iPad or by pressing the Actions button on iPhone in a file list view.
+There's a powerful set of File Management features accessible by opening the Manage Files control panel from the main app screen.
 You can send files to other apps that support Apple's Document Interchange.
 You can create new folders and rename/copy/move/delete existing files and folders.
 You can compress multiple files and folders into .zip archives, and you can uncompress .zip and .rar archives.
 You can also send files via e-mail from GoodReader.
-You can mark files as read/unread, set/remove a password protection for individual files/folders, set/remove a star for a file or folder, create new TXT files for further editing, and copy special URL links to clipboard to allow other application to easily launch GoodReader and open a particular file.
+You can mark files as read/unread, set/remove a password protection for individual files/folders, set/remove a star and a color tag for a file or folder, create new TXT files for further editing and copy special URL links to clipboard to allow other application to easily launch GoodReader and open a particular file.
 You can import photos and videos from device's Photo Album, and export audio and video files to it.
 You can flatten PDF files with annotations, creating a non-editable version of your notes and drawings.

 You can sort files in a file list view by name, size and date.
 Both sort orders are available - ascending and descending.
-On iPads use the Sort button at the top of the screen, On iPhones use the Actions button, and the Sort button will appear at the top.
+On iPads use the Sort button at the top of the screen, On iPhones the Sort button is a part of Manage Files control panel.

 Although it's not the part of Manage Files control panel, we thought that we still should mention this feature here.
 Use it to quickly locate files and folders in one of four modes - by a file name match, recently read, recently added, starred.
-You can access this feature by opening the Find Files control panel on iPad or by pressing this button in the main file list view of iPhone:
+You can access this feature by opening one of the file search control panel on iPad (Find, Recents, Starred) or by pressing this button in the main file list view of iPhone:

-Once a file is found, you can tap it to open it.
+Once a file is found, you can tap on it to open it.
 If you don't want to open a found file, but only want to locate it, tap on the arrow next to the found file's name.

 You can change the meaning or the word recently when finding files in recently read and recently added modes.
 This is done in Application Settings, General section.
 Possible values are: 1 day, 2 days, 3 days, 1 week, 2 weeks, 1 month.

-Tips for Managing Files and Sending E-mail (Manage Files control panel on iPad or Actions button on iPhone)
+Tips for Managing Files and Sending E-mail using Manage Files control panel

 - most of File Management actions require selecting files/folders.
 Select or deselect files/folders by tapping them.
 Select All and Deselect All buttons are there to help you with this.
 Selected files are marked with a green dot.

-- a quick way to select a single file/folder while in normal file browsing mode and enter the File Management mode is to tap this file/folder and hold it for a while
+- a quick way to select a single file/folder while in normal file browsing mode and enter the File Management mode is to tap a special “tools” mini-button found nearby each file or folder

 - use Open In... button to open a selected file in another app that supports Document Interchange